In celebration of LGBTQ+ History Month this year, we were pleased to welcome back Sue Sanders and OUTing the Past for an online event.

-Join us online to hear from speakers on a range of LGBTQ+ subjects, including the contested history of the Gay Liberation Front, and an oral testimony about being transgender.
+We heard from speakers on a range of LGBTQ+ subjects, including on the contested history of the Gay Liberation Front and an oral testimony about being transgender.

 A self-proclaimed, "queer old dyke", Lisa Power came out in the 70s and has been interfering in things ever since.

 She spent 14 years on Switchboard, 17 years with Terrence Higgins Trust, and is currently a Trustee of Queer Britain.
 She is also on the London Mayor’s Advisory Committee on EDI.

 You can catch up on Lisa's panel discussion with Queer Britain about "It's A Sin" here: vimeo.com/512433218

 Katie lives in Leeds, West Yorkshire, but was born and raised in Doncaster.
 She’s married to a wonderful wife, who Katie says deserves far better than her.
 They have two amazing daughters, and five of the most awe-inspiring grandchildren anyone could wish for.